 Has fewer accessory compartments than some others we considered, but it still offers ample space.

-With many people relying on smartphone cameras for their photography needs, the days of point and shoot cameras are numbered – or are they?
-True, most people will want a ‘camera’ they can fit in their pocket.
-But the allure (and picture quality) of traditional cameras, like DSLRs, may never fade for photography enthusiasts.
+With many people relying on smartphone cameras for their photography needs, the days of point and shoot cameras seem numbered – but are they?
+True, most people will want a ‘camera’ they can fit in their pocket, but the allure (and picture quality) of traditional cameras, like DSLRs, may never fade for photography enthusiasts.

 Because you cannot carry an interchangeable lens camera without the proper gear, a camera bag becomes an important purchase.
 You need a means of toting your gear, safely, securely, and comfortably.
 The right camera bag accomplishes this.